rawmarshmellows/CS224n-Assignment4/README.md

 ## Prerequisites
 * [Anaconda](https://anaconda.org/) to install the packages
-* Tensorflow v1.1 (preferably with GPU if you want to do your own training) I had to work with Tensorflow v1.1 as in v1.2 support for GPUs were disabled for Macs. s=
+* Tensorflow v1.1 (preferably with GPU if you want to do your own training) I had to work with Tensorflow v1.1 as in v1.2 support for GPUs were disabled for Macs.
 > pip install 'tensorflow-gpu==1.1.0'

 ## Installation